How To Write a Business Plan for a Loan That Gets Approved

 Finally, outline any sales strategies you use to retain customers and encourage repeat business.
 Think loyalty programs, referral incentives, or upsells.

-Management Team & Operations
+Management Team and Operations

 Even the best business idea needs strong people to bring it to life.
 This section shows lenders that you've got the right team and systems in place to execute your plan.

 Then, provide a simple organizational chart.
-It doesn't need to be fancy — just a visual that outlines who's responsible for what.
+It doesn't need to be fancy, just a visual that outlines who's responsible for what.

 Next, describe your operational plan.
 Walk through how your business runs on a daily basis.
 What happens behind the scenes to fulfill orders, deliver services, or support customers?
 If you rely on suppliers, software, or contractors, mention them here.